exploratorystudios/HermesOptimus/README.md

 * **`ERR:MEMORY` on Calculator:**
     * If it occurs when **launching the App/program**: This is less likely now that large data strings are removed from the program text.
 Ensure your calculator has sufficient *initial* free RAM.
-    * If it occurs when selecting `LOADPRETRAIN` or `CLASSIFY`: This would mean the calculator doesn't have enough RAM to hold the matrices `[I]`, `[J]` and lists `L₄`, `L₅` (approx. 11.7KB) simultaneously with OS and other program needs.
-Maximize free RAM by deleting/archiving other items.
 * **`ERR:UNDEFINED` when running `CLASSIFY`:** This means one or more of `[I]`, `[J]`, `L₄`, or `L₅` were not successfully transferred to the calculator or were deleted.
 Re-transfer the `.8xm` and `.8xl` files.
 * **`ERR:INVALID DIM` during `CLASSIFY`:** This could indicate a mismatch between the dimensions expected by the TI-BASIC program (4-60-12) and the actual dimensions of the matrix/list files transferred.
-Ensure the CSV import and export process in SourceCoder/TokenIDE used the correct dimensions.
+Ensure the CSV import and export process in SourceCoder used the correct dimensions.
 * **Python Script Errors:** Ensure all Python dependencies are installed.
 * **File Paths:** Use correct relative or absolute paths when running Python scripts.